DrunkenJellies-dev/WhosThatPokemon/README.md

 * markdownlivepreview.com - used to write the README.md while seeing a preview
 * shareX - to gather screenshots for the README

-## CREDITS
+## Credits
 * The inspiration to use PokeAPI within a game format came from: https://www.youtube.com/watch?v=dVtnFH4m_fE&ab_channel=KennyYipCoding
 * google fonts
-* js code to shuffle an array came from: https://stackoverflow.com/questions/1519736/random-shuffling-of-an-array https://stackoverflow.com/questions/58750774/ask-user-enter-name-with-javascript-and-html
+* javascript code to shuffle an array (fisher-yates shuffle method) came from: https://stackoverflow.com/questions/1519736/random-shuffling-of-an-array https://stackoverflow.com/questions/58750774/ask-user-enter-name-with-javascript-and-html